Learning Calibrated Uncertainties for Domain Shift: A Distributionally Robust Learning Approach: Experiments

-\textbf{Datasets and methods:} We use Office31~\cite{office31}, Office-Home~\cite{officehome} and VisDA~\cite{visda2017} for evaluating deep DRL's uncertainties.
-We compare deep DRL with temperature scaling (TS) and source-only.
-We also train models using ImageNet~\cite{2009ImageNet} as the source domain and ImageNetV2~\cite{2019imagenetv2} as the target domain to check the relationship between our density ratios and the human selection frequencies (HSF).
-VisDA2017 is used to evaluate DRST, for which we compare with (1) traditional UDA baselines: MMD \citep{long2015learning}, MCD \citep{saito2018maximum} and ADR \citep{saito2018adversarial}; (2) recent self-training UDA baselines: CBST \citep{zou2018domain} and CRST \citep{zou2019confidence}; (3) other uncertainty quantification or UDA methods combined with self-training baselines: AVH \citep{chen2020angular} + CBST and DeepCORAL\citep{dcoral}+CBST.
-In addition, we use CIFAR10, STL10 \cite{stl10}, MNIST \cite{mnist} and SVHN \cite{svhn} to construct settings with few source labeled data and much unlabeled target data and show DRSSL's advantages in cross domain SSL over Fixmatch \cite{sohn2020fixmatch}.
+VisDA2017 is also used to evaluate UDA performance.
+We compare with (1) traditional UDA baselines: MCD~\cite{saito2018maximum} and ADR~\cite{saito2018adversarial}; (2) self-training baselines: CBST~\cite{zou2018domain} and CRST~\cite{zou2019confidence}; (3) methods that tackle domain adaptation with uncertainty: BRER~\cite{han2019unsupervised} and MUDA~\cite{lee2020model}; (4) uncertainty quantification methods combined with self-training: AVH~\cite{chen2020angular}+CBST.
+In addition, we use CIFAR10, STL10~\cite{stl10}, MNIST~\cite{mnist} and SVHN~\cite{svhn} to construct cross-domain SSL settings, which has few source labeled data and much unlabeled target data and show DRSSL's advantages in cross-domain SSL over Fixmatch~\cite{sohn2020fixmatch}.

-\textbf{Evaluation metrics:} Apart from accuracy, we also use Brier score \citep{brier1950verification}, expected calibration error (ECE) \cite{guo2017calibration}, and reliability plot \citep{dawid1982well,guo2017calibration,naeini2015obtaining} to evaluate the performance of our proposed method and the baselines.
+\paragraph{Evaluation metrics:} Apart from accuracy, we also use Brier score~\cite{brier1950verification}, expected calibration error (ECE)~\cite{guo2017calibration}, and reliability plots~\cite{guo2017calibration} to evaluate the performance of our proposed method and the baselines.
 Brier score measures the mean squared difference between the predicted probability assigned to the possible outcome and the actual outcome.
-Despite potential problems with ECE \cite{nixon2019measuring}, it is still the most prevelant metric for the top-1 prediction.
-ECE is defined as the sum of average difference between prediction accuracy and confidence of different confidence bins (we use 5 bins in practice).
-For both Brier score and ECE, the lower the score, the better the model is calibrated.
+ECE is defined as the sum of average difference between prediction accuracy and confidence of different confidence bins (we use 15 bins in practice).
+Despite the potential problems of ECE~\cite{nixon2019measuring}, it is still the most prevalent metric for the top-1 prediction.
+For both the Brier score and ECE, the lower the score, the more calibrated is the model.